Skip to content

 Remember 1 litre of water is 1kg so 1,000 litres 1,000kg or one tonne.

 The second most simple number on a water meter reading are the red numbers.
 The right hand most number on that (there are usually three) is one litre.
+We discuss this more on our quick guide on how to read a water meter, which is related to this longer guide.

 So combine these two, and it is fairly simple to see that the water meter reading in the diagram above is for 323,501 litres of use – or about one-eight of an Olympic sized swimming pool which is 2.5million litres.
 Interesting fact…